 Chuze Fitness, Chuze You

 No matter where you are in your pregnancy journey—and your fitness journey—Chuze Fitness is here for you.
 Our gyms provide the comfort, space, and amenities you need to make your pregnancy workouts a success.
 After giving birth, you can continue exercising after pregnancy to strengthen your pelvic floor muscles, get your body in shape, and continue your fitness.
-We even offer a kids club so you can exercise without having to nail down a babysitter first.
+We even offer kids club, a gym with childcare service so you can exercise without having to nail down a babysitter first.

 Come take a tour of one of our facilities to see the Chuze Fitness difference for yourself.
 We look forward to showing you, and your little ones, around!